Aliviahhilliard/JS-Password-Generator/Develop/README.md

 ```
 I've included links to where you can see the tool in action, and the code behind it on GitHub.

-// * The URL of the deployed application.
+The URL of the deployed application. https://aliviahhilliard.github.io/JS-Password-Generator/

-// * The URL of the GitHub repository, with a unique name and a readme describing the project.
+The URL of the GitHub repository. https://github.com/Aliviahhilliard/JS-Password-Generator
 ```
 I hope this helps simplify the project for you!